naveed125/redis-examples/README.md

 # Redis Examples
 This is companion code for my blog post about redis.
-Read blog here [The Amazing Redis](https://www.medium.com).
+Read it here [The Amazing Redis](https://www.medium.com).